kentomisawa/donainvest/README.md

 ### Investment

 The issued tokens are a kind of NFTs.
 Because amounts of donations and *Value Guarantee Rate* are different for individuals; the more donation the more bonus value and the higher *Value Guarantee Rate* the less volatility.
 If tokens are purchased by the same amount of donations and at the same *Value Guarantee Rate*, every issued token is at the same volatility.
 Investment returns are differentiated by donation and *Value Guarantee Rate*.
-That seems hard to use those tokens, however, it is easy to pay with because they are coupled with the DEX, and can be swappable or transferable.
+That seems hard to use those tokens, however, it is easy to use because they are coupled with the DEX; that is token agnostic for many use cases.

 #### Donation Bonuses and Investment Returns